OpenBankingUK/conformance-dcr/docs/go-tools.md

 # Go Tools

 In this document we describe some of the Go tools that are being used in this project.
-Specifically what's being used in development mode

 #### Install Go Tools